-The City Council also has a role to play in reducing emissions from our own Council fleet and is currently undergoing a review of its own fleet with a view to setting its own targets to reducing vehicle emissions.
-The review will be completed in 2007 and the outcome of the review will be documented in the next Air Quality Progress Report.
+The City Council also has a role to play in reducing emissions from our own Council fleet and has undergone a review of its fleet, with the help of the Energy Trust with a view to setting its own targets to reducing vehicle emissions.
+The review has now been completed and the outcome of the review will be documented in the Councils Green Travel Plan and the next Air Quality Progress Report.